coldshrine/study-notes/books/kanban.md

 A commitment around scope, schedule, and budget is indicative of a one-off transaction.
 It implies that there is no ongoing relationship; it implies a low level of trust.

 Kanban is based on the notion that the team will stay together and engage in a supplier relationship over a long period of time.

+### WIP limits

+Getting our partners to agree on a WIP limits is a vital element.
+There will be a day when our partners ask us to take some additional work and we will be able to respond that we have an agreed-upon WIP limit.
+We would be able to ask "which one of the current items in progress would you prefer that we drop in order to start your new item?"

+### Prioritisation

+An agreement to have a regular replenishment meeting and mechanism for how new work will be selected.

+### Lead time and classes of service

+It helps to have some historical data on past performance.

+The lead-time target you are agreeing to for each class of service should be presented as a target rather than a commitment.
+If you do need to agree that lead time in the SLA represent a commitment, you should add a margin for safety.
+A lower level of trust results in a direct economic cost.

+## Bottlenecks and non-instant availability

+A bottleneck in a process flow is anywhere that a backlog of work builds up waiting to be processed.

+### Capacity-constrained resources

+#### Elevation actions

+A natural reaction is to hire another person to help, adding capacity so that bottleneck is removed.
+However, **elevating a capacity-constrained resource ought to be the last resort**.
+Hiring more people slows a project down.